-2.6.2 Wave Conditions
+2.7.2 Wave Conditions

-James Island is exposed to wind-generated waves approaching from all directions.
-In accordance with procedures recommended by the USACE, Shore Protection Manual (SPM) (USACE, 1984), a radially averaged fetch distance was computed for the eight directions, namely N, NE, E, SE, S, SW, W and NW.
-The radially averaged fetch distances for these directions are shown in Table 2-4 and Figure 2-5.
+Poplar Island Alignments 1 through 5 are exposed to wind-generated waves approaching from all directions.
+For Alignment 6, however, the proposed dikes are protected from waves coming from the south and southwest directions.
+In accordance with procedures recommended by the U.S. Army Corps of Engineers (USACE), Shore Protection Manual (SPM) (USACE, 1984), a radially averaged fetch distance was computed for the eight major directions.
+The radially averaged fetch distances for the N, NE, E, SE, S, SW, W and NW directions for all six alignments are shown in Table 2-4 and Figure 2-10.
+The mean water depths along the respective radial fetch distance are shown in Table 2-5.